Spinor Bose-Einstein condensates: Many-Body Theory

-We calculate the equal-weighted superposition state of $|\theta, \; \phi \rangle$ over all solid angles $ d\Omega = \sin\theta d\theta d\phi$.
+We calculate the equal-weighted superposition state of $|\hat{\bm d}\rangle$ over all solid angles $ d\Omega_{\hat{\bm d}} = \sin\theta d\theta d\phi$:

-This result shows that the spin-singlet state is the superposition state of a ferromagnetic state $ |\theta, \; \phi \rangle $ over all angles of magnetization.
-Conversely, the mean-field state $|\theta, \phi \rangle$ may be interpreted as a broken symmetry state of the spin-singlet state with respect to the direction of quantization $(\theta,\phi)$.
+This result shows that the spin-singlet state is the superposition state of a polar state $ |\hat{\bm d}\rangle $ over all directions of $\hat{\bm d}$.
+Conversely, the mean-field state $|\hat{\bm d}\rangle$ may be interpreted as a broken symmetry state of the spin-singlet state with respect to the direction of quantization $\hat{\bm d}$.

+It is natural to ask how the system evolves when all atoms are prepared in the $m=0$ state, i.e., $|\hat{\bm d}=\hat{z}\rangle$.
+Although such an initial state is stationary in the mean-field theory, the population in the $m=0$ state decreases, due to the many-body effect, with the characteristic time scale of $\sqrt{N}\tau_{1}$ where $\tau_1=\hbar/(c_1N/V^{\rm eff})$ is the time scale for the (mean-field) spin-mixing process~\cite{Law1998,Pu1999,Zhou2001}.
+Hence, such many-body spin-mixing dynamics becomes relevant for small $N$.
+The many-body spin-mixing dynamics beyond the SMA is discussed in Ref.~\cite{Pu1999}, and the effect the quadratic Zeeman shift is examined in Refs.~\cite{Cui2008,Barnett2010,Barnett2011}.
+The correspondence between spin-1 polar condensates and quantum rotors is studied in Refs.~\cite{Barnett2010,Barnett2011}.

+As for related works, it is pointed out in Refs.~\cite{Pu2000, Duan2000,Duan2002} that macroscopic entangled states can be generated from a BEC of $m=0$ atoms via the spin-exchanging collisions (i.e., $|m=0\rangle+|m=0\rangle \to |m=1\rangle+|m=-1\rangle$).
+Quantum phase diffusions in a ferromagnetic BEC is discussed in Refs.~\cite{Yi2003a,Yi2003b}.
+The effects of the magnetic dipole-dipole interaction (DDI) on the many-body ground state are discussed in Refs.~\cite{Yi2004,Yi2006c}: The DDI with the single-mode approximation breaks the spin-rotational symmetry of the Hamiltonian, and therefore, the spin-singlet-pair condensation is destabilized.
+The many-body correction for the spin-mixing dynamics (see Sec.~\ref{sec:SMD}) is discussed in Refs.~\cite{Chang2007,Heinze2010}.
+The number fluctuation in each spin component during the parametric amplification (see Sec.~\ref{sec:parametric_amplification}) is discussed in Ref.~\cite{Mias2008}.
+The linear and quadratic Zeeman-energy dependences on the energy spectra for a ferromagnetic BEC are investigated in Ref.~\cite{Lamacraft2011}.
+Strongly correlated states in a rotating spin-1 Bose gase is discussed in the context of quantum Hall states~\cite{Ardonne1999,Ho2002,Reijnders2002,Paredes2002}.